Wigner Function Tomography via Optical Parametric Amplification

-As a proof of principle, we applied the method to a squeezed vacuum occupying one mode out of a highly multimode state, which is Gaussian but still very sensitive to losses.
-We use (Fig.~\ref{setup}a) two optical parametric amplifiers (OPAs), OPA$_1$ generating SV, with the squeezing parameter $G_{sq}$, and OPA$_2$ performing phase-sensitive amplification with the squeezing parameter $G$.
+As a proof of principle, we reconstruct the Wigner function of a squeezed vacuum (SV) occupying one mode out of a highly multimode state, which is Gaussian but still very sensitive to losses.
+We use (Fig.~\ref{SV_idea}) two optical parametric amplifiers (OPAs) based on parametric down-conversion.
+OPA1 generates SV, with the squeezing parameter $G_{sq}$, and OPA2 performs phase-sensitive amplification with the squeezing parameter $G$.
+Both OPAs are pumped with picosecond pulses at $354.67$ nm, and both are highly multimode and broadband, unlike in the case of cavity or waveguide-based sources: the spectral bandwidth in the collinear direction is 30 nm and the angular divergence is 25 mrad.
+The SV emitted by OPA1 has 50 spatial and 370 spectral modes.
+To overcome the diffraction and make all spatial modes amplified, the SV emitted by OPA1 is imaged on OPA2~\cite{Frascella2019Sep}.

-We consider the squeezing to be along the $\hat{x}_\frac{\pi}{2}$ quadrature.
-The amplified quadrature is determined by the pump phase before OPA$_2$.
-To make Eq.~(\ref{Homodyne N}) valid for all quadratures, $\hat{x}_\frac{\pi}{2}$ should be amplified sufficiently in order to overcome the anti-squeezed quadrature afterwards.
+The pump phase before OPA2, determining which quadrature $x_\theta$ is amplified, can be locked at different values (see Supplemental document 3A,E).
+To make Eq.~(\ref{Homodyne N}) valid for all phases $\theta$, the squeezed quadrature should be amplified sufficiently in order to overcome the initially anti-squeezed quadrature.
 Therefore, the choice of $G$ relies on the initial squeezing given by $G_{sq}$.
-Quantitatively, it can be shown that the amplification is sufficient if $G-G_{sq}\geq1.5$~\cite{Supp}.
-In order to find the shot-noise (vacuum) level, we send to OPA$_2$ the vacuum state, by simply blocking the SV radiation from OPA$_1$.
-Finally, we filter out a certain spatiotemporal mode and perform direct detection.
+In experiment, we set $G_{sq}=1.0\pm0.1$ and $G=4.4\pm0.1$, which makes Eq.~(\ref{Homodyne N}) valid to an accuracy better than 0.2\% (see Supplemental document 1A).
+In addition, this value of $G$ provides acceptable signal-to-noise ratio at the detection stage when amplifying the squeezed quadrature.